 Malcolm is a director based in Durban.
-He is a Master Mariner and the Head of Transport.
+He is a Master Mariner and the Head of Transport for Africa.
 He has been with the Group since 1994.

 He is a shipping lawyer and specialises in admiralty, international trade, marine insurance and all aspects of maritime casualties, in particular investigating the maritime aspects of cases involving salvage, collisions, grounding, flooding, fires, anchor dragging and cargo claims.
 He has been involved in most of the casualties in this region in the last twenty years.